langenhagen/reposet/README.md

 I intend to add more command line arguments for the commands when the need arises.
 I already thought of some additions and improvements:

-Create a new subcommand `reposet-add [<reposet>] <path> [...]` to add a given git repository to a given reposet via the command line.
+Create a new subcommand `reposet-add [<reposet>] [<path>...] [...]` to add a given git repository to a given reposet via the command line.

-The output of `reposet-list` could get a more sophisticated formatting.
-At the moment, it is dependent on a maximum length of the fields it prints.
-When this length is exceeded, the tabular output is messed up.
-That could be improved.
+Create a command `reposet init [<path>...]` that finds git-repositories under the pwd or under the given paths and attempts to create a reposet on the given checked out branches and tracked branches.

 Implement command line parameters to optionally add or override paths to the `*.reposet` files/paths in order to provide flexibility and enable sharing of `*.reposet` files.